mikedh/trimesh/README.md

     # load_mesh can accept a filename or file object,
     # however file objects require 'file_type' specified (eg. file_type='stl')
+    # on load, does basic cleanup of mesh, including merging vertices
+    # and removing duplicate/degenerate faces
     mesh = trimesh.load_mesh('./models/unit_cube.STL')

-    # does basic cleanup of mesh, including merging vertices and removing
-    # duplicate/degenerate faces
-    mesh.process()

     # split mesh based on connected components
-    # by default this will only return watertight meshes, but the
-    # check can be disabled
+    # by default this will only return watertight meshes, but the check can be disabled
     meshes = mesh.split()

     # first component